KeviinYepes/programming-notes/virtual environment Python.md

 ## 💡 Best Practices

--Always create a virtual environment per project.
+- Always create a virtual environment per project.
--Store your requirements.txt in version control (e.g., Git).
+- Store your requirements.txt in version control (e.g., Git).
--Do not commit your env/ or venv/ folder.
+- Do not commit your env/ or venv/ folder.
 Instead, add it to .gitignore.
--Use clear names for environments (e.g., venv, env, or .venv).
+- Use clear names for environments (e.g., venv, env, or .venv).